Friday 9th October 2020

 Documentaries and films

-Online streaming services Netflix, Amazon and YouTube have a range of thought-provoking films and documentaries which deal with issues of black rights and highlight a history of racial struggles.
+Online streaming services Netflix, Amazon and YouTube have a range of thought-provoking films and documentaries which deal with issues of Black history and rights, and highlight a history of racial struggles.
+Here’s a small selection to start your learning with.

 I Am Not Your Negro

 This documentary is based on a book by author and civil rights advocate James Baldwin.
-It examines black history and ties in the historic Civil Rights movement to the current movement surrounding #BlackLivesMatter.
+It examines black history and ties in the historic Civil Rights movement to the more recent movement surrounding #BlackLivesMatter.

 Stay Woke: The Black Lives Matter Movement

-This documentary follows the recent evolution of the BLM movement through interviews with local activists, protestors, and scholars.
+This documentary follows the recent evolution of the Black Lives Matter (BLM) movement through interviews with local activists, protestors, and scholars.

 Maya Angelou: And Still I Rise